 - A variety of services and information for residents, workers and visitors with disability are provided.

 Aboriginal and Torres Strait Islander peoples

-In 2008, the City appointed its first Aboriginal and Torres Strait Islander Advisory Panel made up of community and industry professionals, youth and Elders.
-The panel provides advice on matters of importance to the Aboriginal and Torres Strait islander community.
+In 2008, we appointed our first Aboriginal and Torres Strait Islander Advisory Panel made of community and industry professionals, youth and Elders.
+The panel provides advice on matters of importance to the Aboriginal and Torres Strait Islander communities.

 We have many different multicultural programs and services.

 Research identifies emerging community needs and informs our policy development.
 We also promote cultural awareness through festivals and events such as Living in Harmony.

 Our libraries also hold titles for loan in several different languages.

 Lesbian, gay, bisexual, transgender, intersex and queer services